alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 Lower case.

 ### commercial software

 Not "third-party software".
-Also use “commercial” for types of software, for example “commercial word processor”.
+Also use "commercial" for types of software, for example "commercial word processor".

 ### Community Care Grant

 Title case.

 ### community resilience

 Lower case.